Data Retention and Investigatory Powers Act 2014: Revocation

-On 1 August 2014, the Data Retention Regulations 2014 came into force, completing the framework introduced by the DRIP.
-They provide that a communications service provider can be required to retain data only when target of a notice of the Secretary of State.
-In December 2014, in R (on the application of David Davis MP and Tom Watson MP) v Secretary of State for the Home Department, Mr Justice Lewis (High Court) granted the Claimants permission to proceed to a substantive hearing, thus agreeing that the DRIP can be challenged by judicial review.
+On 1 August 2014, the Data Retention Regulations 2014 came into force, completing the framework introduced by the act.
+They stated that a communications service provider could be required to retain data only when target of a notice of the Secretary of State.
+In December 2014, in R (on the application of David Davis MP and Tom Watson MP) v Secretary of State for the Home Department, Mr Justice Lewis (High Court) granted the claimants permission to proceed to a substantive hearing, thus agreeing that the DRIP can be challenged by judicial review.
 As a reaction, the Government proposed using the Counter-Terrorism and Security Bill (CTSB) to extend their remit to cover data generated as a result of internet communications.

 On 4 June 2015 a legal challenge against the law was brought to the High Court by two MPs, Labour's Tom Watson and the Conservative David Davis represented by the civil liberties organisation Liberty.
 They claimed that the act was rushed through parliament and was incompatible with the Human Rights Act and the European Union Charter of Fundamental Rights.

 On 17 July 2015 the High Court upheld the challenge, finding sections 1 and 2 of the Act to be unlawful.
 The court found that the section 1 of the Act was contrary to EU law as a result of breaches of the Charter of Fundamental Rights of the EU by virtue of the rights under Article 7 to a "private and family life, home and communications" and under article 8 which provides rights of the data held on an individual.
 The court found that these rights were breached based on the conclusions reached in Digital Rights Ireland Ltd v Minister for Communications, Marine and Natural Resources and others and the conjoined case of Kärntner Landesregierung.
 The court issued an order that sections 1 and 2 be disapplied, suspended until 31 March 2016, thereby giving the government a deadline to come up with alternative legislation which is compatible with EU law.